-- Update and revise as needed department chair personnel list in CurricUNET. - Communicate curriculum changes to the Chair of Chairs. - Review and approve new curriculum as well as revisions of current curriculum such as courses, programs, certificates, and degrees, including distance education components in collaboration with discipline experts. - Ensure that the curriculum offered from San Diego Miramar College is in the best interests of student equity and success. - Ensure that any curriculum proposal for Program Initiation, Program Modification/Improvement, and/or Program Discontinuance has been vetted through the Program Viability Process prior to any official action at the committee level. - Report to the Academic Senate when substantial changes to District Board Policies (BPs) or Administrative Procedures (APs) regarding curriculum processes are proposed; and any time there are new (to Miramar College) proposals for academic programs that will lead to a degree or certificate of achievement.
+- Update and revise as needed the department chair personnel list in the curriculum management system. - Communicate periodic summary of curriculum changes to the Chair of Chairs. - Review and approve new curriculum as well as revisions of current curriculum such as courses, programs, certificates, and degrees, including distance education components in collaboration with discipline experts. - Ensure that the curriculum offered from San Diego Miramar College is in the best interests of student equity and success. - Ensure that any curriculum proposal for Program Initiation and/or Program Discontinuance has been vetted through the Program Viability Process prior to any official action at the committee level.